-Beside the QTG, we also have to simulate the action of the Amplitude Amplification operator $\QSop$ (step 5 in \textbf{QSearch}) and quantum measurements (step 6 in \textbf{QSearch}).
-Choosing some power $j \in \N$, the action of $\QSop^{j}$ on $\ket{s}^{\ABCr}$ is explicitly given\cite{Brassard2002QuantumAmplitudeAmplificationAndEstimation} by
+Beside the QTG, we also have to account for the action of the Amplitude Amplification operator $\QSop$ (step 5 in \textbf{QSearch}) and quantum measurements (step 6 in \textbf{QSearch}).
+Choosing some power $j \in \N$, the action of $\QSop^{j}$ on $\ket{s}^{1 2 3}$ is explicitly given\cite{Brassard2002QuantumAmplitudeAmplificationAndEstimation} by \begin{linenomath}